-Added features on ELDs are great and all, but you first need to make sure your ELD will do what it’s supposed to — log your hours of service.
-When you’re shopping for an ELD, make sure the device can demonstrate all the features on the FMCSA ELD checklist.
+Added features on ELDs are great and all, but you first need to make sure your ELD will do what it’s supposed to — log your hours of service, upload RODS directly to FMCSA, etc. When you’re shopping for an ELD, make sure the device can demonstrate all the features on the FMCSA ELD checklist.

 Think about your budget.

 Some ELDs, like dedicated units, may require added hardware in order for the ELD to function properly.
 These devices stay in your truck at all times, but the costs can really add up if you are required to purchase a tablet.

 Smartphone-based, or “BYOD ELDs”, function as an app on your smartphone that is connected to a small piece of hardware in your truck via bluetooth.
 It’s simple, portable, and since it’s on your smartphone, these ELDs often require no extra costs beyond a monthly subscription.
 You can get your hands on one of these for as low as $20 a month.

 Make sure the ELD is easy to use.

 Some people believe using paper logs was very simple.
 If you’ve been running on paper logs for the entirety of your driving career, switching to ELDs can be, at best, a hassle, and at worst, intimidating.
 ELDs do come with somewhat of a learning curve, but a good compliance option backed by excellent customer support should be easy to get used to.